cpmolnar/Contact-Manager-MVC-App/README.md

 # Contact-Manager-MVC-App
+This web app is a place for users to share their contact info with others.
-ASP.NET MVC using EF to connect to AzureSQL.
+Made with ASP.NET MVC using EF to connect to MSSQL.